-- 2. The Administrative Court of Appeal adjudicates with a judicial panel consisting of: - a) appeals against decisions of the administrative court of first instance, three judges; - b) lawsuits against a normative subordinate legal act, five judges. - 3.
-The High Court adjudications in the Administrative College with a judicial panel consisting of five judges, with the exception of cases when this law provides otherwise.
+- 2. The Administrative Court of Appeal adjudicates with a judicial panel consisting of: - a) Three judges, appeals against decisions of the administrative court of first instance; - b) Five judges, lawsuits against a normative subordinate legal act. - 3.
+The High Court adjudications in the Administrative College with a judicial panel consisting of five judges, with the exception of cases when this law provides otherwise. - 3.
+The Administrative college of the High Court tries in consultation chamber of 3 judges all cases that in the first instance court are adjudicated by 1 judge, and also cases having as object disputes about powers.
+All other cases are tried by a panel consisting of 5 judges.